microsoft/code-with-engineering-playbook/docs/SPRINT-STRUCTURE.md

 - Provide content in a logical structure which reflects the engineering process
 - Extensible hierarchy to allow teams to share deep subject-matter expertise

-## The first week of an ISE Project
+## The first week of an Neudesic Engineering Project

 ### Before starting the project